efliks/pcetk/README.md

 # pcetk
-The pcetk (a pDynamo-based continuum electrostatic toolkit) module extends the pDynamo library with a Poisson-Boltzmann continuum electrostatic model that allows for protonation state calculations in proteins.
+Pcetk, a pDynamo-based continuum electrostatic toolkit, is a Python module extending the pDynamo library with a Poisson-Boltzmann continuum electrostatic model that allows for protonation state calculations in proteins.

 The module links pDynamo to the external solver of the Poisson-Boltzmann equation, extended MEAD, which is used for the calculation of electrostatic